 - Dr. Brock Wright - President and CEO of Shared Health Services Manitoba

-- Dr. Catherine Cook - Vice President, Population & Aboriginal Health & Associate Dean, First Nations, Métis and Inuit Health
+- Dr. Catherine Cook - Vice-President of Population and Aboriginal Health for the Winnipeg Health Region, and Associate Dean of First Nations, Métis and Inuit Health at the University of Manitoba's Faculty of Medicine

 - Christina Weise - Chief Executive Officer, Research Manitoba